 Good grammar isn’t necessarily a prerequisite to you being an expert in your field, but with so much content available on Google, you want your piece of content to be grammatically correct.
 You don’t want it to read like it might have been written by someone who isn’t fluent in your language.

 There’s nothing wrong with including affiliate links in your content.
 However, not declaring them makes it very difficult for your reader to trust what you’re saying.
 You can do this by stating clearly that you have affiliate links within your post or you could mark them up with Google’s new “sponsored” link attribution.

 The Bottom Line

-While some of Google’s moves are criticised as being self-serving (and in the case of E-A-T, it still is), I’m a fan of encouraging content publishers to demonstrate their expertise, authority and trustworthiness.
+While some of Google’s moves are criticized as being self-serving (and in the case of E-A-T, it still is), I’m a fan of encouraging content publishers to demonstrate their expertise, authority, and trustworthiness.
 It means that all of us as consumers of online content can feel some confidence in knowing that what we’re reading is accurate.

 If you do have E-A-T in your given field, then it’s not a lot of work on your part to use it to improve your SEO.
 If you haven’t done that yet it’s OK, you have to start somewhere, and now is the time to start building your personal brand.